yan-soon/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all available General Education Modules offered in NUS.
-2. GradPad displays the all available General Education modules onto the `Result Display`
+2. GradPad displays all available General Education modules onto the `Result Display`

     Use case ends.